aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sqlscriptsaveoptions/_index.md

 ```

-the map of column type for different database.
+Gets the map of column type for different database.

 **Returns:**
 [SqlScriptColumnTypeMap](../../com.aspose.cells/sqlscriptcolumntypemap)